CSN's Nevada Promise Scholarship

 - Second, students who would be receiving the award for the first time on a first-come, first-served basis based on the FAFSA completion date.

-Under certain circumstances, a student may be eligible for a leave of absence.
 Students working with CSN’s Disability Resource Center who are unable to enroll full time should submit the Nevada Promise Scholarship Appeal form to the CSN Financial Aid Office.
 Students who are considering requesting an appeal, should be aware that funding is limited, and there is a possibility that your request may be denied solely due to lack of funding.